1mazin/1mazin/README.md

 - 🌱 I’m currently learning **DSA ,Web development, ML** .

-- 🤝 I'm eager to know about **opportunities which will help me in expanding my potential.**
+- 🤝 I'm eager to know about **opportunities which will help me in expand my potential.**

 - 📫 Reach me at mehnazuluwar@gmail.com
 </p>